ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 There are many different ways this could be implemented as a lower level.
 A few of my ideas are:

-* Startup companies create a list of the OSS projects they use, using tools like http://libraries.io/, and then give money to the 10 largest projects that are accepting money
+* Startup companies create a list of the OSS projects they use, using tools like http://libraries.io/, and then give money to the 10 largest projects that have a way to accept money.
+This could be done during the license compliance phase of the invesetment process.
-* There could be a new non-profit foundation created, which gets all the donations, and has people on staff who manage distributing the money fairly
+* There could be a new non-profit foundation created, which gets all the donations and then has established criteria for how to reinvest the money as grants.
 * You could give the money to the existing foundations that focus on the area of open source that is most valuable to you

 I think making the execution of the investment standard is an important part of making this actually happen.
+There should be standard processes and criteria for where your money will go, so that it's not adding additional overhead to your funding round.

+A simple example for a Python project could be:

+* You run a script that looks at all the projects in your `requirements.txt` that your project depends on
+* You give 1% of your Venture Capital investment to the Python Software Foundation
+* That list is cross-referenced with a list of the Python projects you use that need funding
+* The top 10 projects you use that need funding are each given 10% of your investment as a sustainability grant

 Prior Art
 ---------